cksystemsteaching/selfie/README.md

 Integer and character literals are easy to figure out.
 An integer literal as well as a character literal, through its ASCII code, both represent a numerical value.
 But a string literal is already more complex.
 It represents, as its value, a pointer to the memory address where the string actually starts in main memory plus the actual string itself as stored in main memory.

 Sounds like we also need to know how the target machine works and what machine code can do for us.
 Recall that all computation happens on the CPU in registers.
 Code and data is all stored in main memory.
 Data is loaded into CPU registers from memory, then manipulated in CPU registers, and finally stored from CPU registers back into memory.
 Since all data manipulation happens in registers, we need to generate code for literals that loads their values into registers.
-In sum, there are three distinct problems we need to solve to make this work.
+In sum, there are four distinct problems we need to solve to make all of this work.

 > Code allocation and storage

-Firstly, we need to allocate memory to store generated code.
-As long as we do not aim at generating optimized code, this is easy using *straight code generation*, with one notable exception.
-Straight code generation means that we generate machine instructions as soon as possible and store the generated instructions sequentially one after another in memory.
+Firstly, we need to store generated code.
+As long as we do not aim at generating optimized code, this is easy to do using *straight code generation*, with one notable exception, see below.
+Straight code generation means that we generate machine instructions during parsing as soon as possible and store the generated instructions sequentially one after another in memory.
 For this purpose, the selfie compiler allocates a large block of memory on the heap referred to by a global variable called `code_binary`.
-The size of the block is fixed.
+The content of `code_binary` may eventually be copied to an executable binary file or directly loaded into the code segment of a RISC-U machine for execution.
+The size of `code_binary` is fixed.
 If there is not enough space during compilation, the compiler simply reports an error and quits.
+We could avoid that behavior with more complicated code in the compiler but opted for simplicity instead.

 Another global variable called `code_size` keeps track of the number of bytes generated for code.
 Initially, the value of `code_size` is `0` and then incremented by `4` bytes for each generated machine instruction, similar to a bump pointer allocator, but at compile time!
 Recall that each RISC-U instruction is encoded in exactly 4 bytes.
 The only challenge with straight code generation is when code is generated but some information about that code only becomes available later.
 In this case, we need to remember that code and do a *fixup* later.
 More details are below when it comes to generating code for control-flow statements.

 > Data allocation and storage

-Secondly, we need to allocate memory to store string literals and big integers as well as global variables.
+Secondly, we need to store string literals and big integers as well as the values of global variables.
+Similar to `code_binary`, the selfie compiler allocates a large block of memory referred to by a global variable called `data_binary`.
+Again, the content of `data_binary` may be copied to an executable or loaded into the data segment for execution, and the size of `data_binary` is fixed as well.
+Thus, again, if there is not enough space, the compiler reports an error and quits.
+There is also a global variable called `data_size` which keeps track of the number of bytes generated for data.
+Initially, the value of `data_size` is `0` and then incremented by `8` bytes for each generated machine word, again similar to a bump pointer allocator, but at compile time!

+Unlike code, however, recall that data in the data segment in main memory is referenced relative to the global-pointer register `gp` which points to the end of the data segment, not the start.
+This means that during parsing data must be stored in reverse order in `data_binary` using the negative (!) current value of `data_size` as offset relative to the value of `gp`.
+For example, the first machine word that makes it into `data_binary` has, in the data segment in main memory, offset `-8` relative to the value of `gp`, the second `-16`, and so on.
+Thus string literals, big integers, and global variables are actually a means for implicit static memory allocation in the data segment using an effectively reverse bump pointer allocator that allocates memory from high to low addresses at compile time, similar to a stack allocator at runtime.

+> Symbol table

+Thirdly,

 > Register allocation

+Fourthly,

 ![Emitting Literals](figures/emitting-literals.png "Emitting Literals")

 load_X procedures

-string literals: implicit static memory allocation

-symbol table

 everything introduced but fixup chains